 Personal Injury Claims Process

-Guide by Edward Robinson.
-Last Updated on 29th January 2021.
+Guide by Stephen Moreau.
+Last Updated on 14th October 2021.
 The personal injury claims process is drawn-out, time-consuming and complicated.
 Unless you are familiar with this area, it is advisable to hire a personal injury solicitor to represent you if you are considering filing a claim for compensation.

 Here’s where many people hesitate because the mere mention of solicitors brings on thoughts of hefty legal costs and the possibility of losing that money too if the case is unsuccessful.
 So before going ahead without understanding the injury claims process, it is important to understand the financial arrangements that most solicitors provide in personal injury claims.